New Patient Referral

 Books closed

-All paediatricians have cancellation lists and hope to bring appointments forward where possible.
+The following specialists have cancellation lists and hope to bring appointments forward where possible.
+Priority is given to referrals triaged as more urgent.

 Jane Smith -14 months